 This morning we travel to Kakum National Park, one of West Africa is surviving tropical rain forests.
 Kakum is home to over 40 large mammals and 400 bird species as well as many species of butterflies, flora and fauna.
 The most popular attraction is the Canopy walkway, made up of eight bridges extending 330m, hanging 30m (100 feet) above the forest floor.

-We continue to Elmina, this is one of the most visited areas in Ghana and is a must-see for first time travelers to Ghana.
+We continue to Elmina, this is one of the most visited areas in Ghana and is a must-see for first time travellers to Ghana.

 We will visit Cape Coast Castle.
 Cape Coast Castle is a UNESCO World Heritage Site, and was one of the holding dungeons and departure points for Africans being sent to slavery in the Americas.
 (Beware; a visit to the dungeon is usually an emotional experience for people of African descent and for non-Africans).
 The castle is home to the infamous “Door of No Return”.